- Homosexuality

 Serving openly in military in Georgia is lesbians, gays, bisexuals permitted, transgender people banned.

-Blood donations by MSMs in Georgia is legal.
+Blood donations by MSMs in Georgia is unknown.

 Conversion therapy in Georgia is not banned.